Give In to Me

-"Give In to Me" is a song by American recording artist Michael Jackson, released as the seventh single from his eight studio album, Dangerous (1991).
-Released in February 1993, the song peaked at number one in New Zealand for four consecutive weeks and at number two on the UK Singles Chart.
-The track features Guns N' Roses guitarist Slash, who also had solos on "D.S.", "Morphine" and "Privacy".
-Some suggest that the song has an aggressive sexual flavor.
-The single was released in Europe, Australia and New Zealand only.
+"Give In to Me" is a song by American singer-songwriter Michael Jackson, released as the seventh single from his eighth studio album, Dangerous (1991).
+Released in February 1993 by Epic Records, the song peaked at number one in New Zealand for four consecutive weeks and at number two on the UK Singles Chart.
+The track was written and produced by Jackson and Bill Bottrell, and features Guns N' Roses guitarist Slash.
+A hard rock song, several critics wrote that the song has an aggressive sexual flavor.
+It was also released in various European countries, Australia and Japan.
 The single release's B-sides include the album versions of "Dirty Diana" and "Beat It".

 Composition

 This song is written in the key of E minor.
 Jackson's vocals spans from G3 to B4.
 It has a moderately slow tempo of 87 beats per minute.
 Stylistically, "Give In to Me" is a hard rock and heavy metal ballad.